mlvccn/research/LSTA_UVOS/README.md

     <img src="figs/cat.png" width="600"> <br>
 </p>

-Segmentation results of LSTA(Row 1) and MATNet(Row 2) on one randomly selected video from YouTube-objects.
+Segmentation results of LSTA (Row 1) and MATNet (Row 2) on one randomly selected video from YouTube-objects.

 ## Citation

-If you find this repo useful, please cite the following papers.
+If you find this repo useful, please cite the following paper.
 ```
 @article{li--lsta,
   author    = {},